MOOCs and Open Education Around the World. 2015 Routledge.

 provides a critical analysis of

-This stimulating new book
+This thrilling new book

-also researches the
+also addresses the

-most important controversies associated with
+key controversies associated with

 To learn more please visit MOOCs and Open Education.